 The lack of clues such as knocking or rapping, blue smoke, and misfires can lead you down the road to frustration.
-In this case, oil analysis is your best bet to find out not only what material is floating around in your oil but also how much.
+In this case, oil analysis is your best bet to see what material is floating around in your oil and how much.

 Most major oil suppliers and auto parts stores offer oil analysis kits for twenty to thirty dollars.
 Get a sample in the jar provided, send it out, and in a few days, you will get an in-depth breakdown of any wear metals or contamination in your oil.

-Take the time to use your senses and the clues your engine is providing to make a quick and accurate diagnosis of the cause of metal shavings in the oil.
+Take the time to use your senses and the clues your engine provides to make a quick and accurate diagnosis of the cause of metal shavings in the oil.

 Read more: Oil Light: Why is it on?
 What to do?